-Once the adjusted doses have been calculated for each year, the values are used to calculate organ doses of interest using the external dose reconstruction implementation guidelines (NIOSH 2002).
+Once the adjusted doses have been calculated for each year, the values are used to calculate organ doses of interest using the external dose reconstruction implementation guidelines (NIOSH 2006).
 Wilson et al. (1990) states "workers are typically facing the work being done, and for routine radiation exposure over long time periods, the front of the torso can be expected to receive the largest cumulative exposure."
 It is recommended that the 100% AP (front-to-back) geometry should be assumed for the irradiation geometry and for conversion to organ dose.
-The calculated neutron doses should be multiplied by the conversion factors from deep dose equivalent to organ dose for AP irradiation from Appendix B of NIOSH 2002.
-For photons prior to 1972 (film badge era), the conversion factor from exposure to organ dose should be used.
-For 1972 to the present (TLD era), the conversion factor from deep dose equivalent to organ dose should be used.
+The calculated neutron doses should be multiplied by the conversion factors from deep dose equivalent to organ dose for AP irradiation from Appendix B of NIOSH (2006).
+For photons (film badge and TLD era), the conversion factor from deep dose equivalent to organ dose should be used.